-Eight-try Scotland earn stormy win over Argentina
+Eight-try Scotland earn chaotic win over Argentina

 Before we knew it the cards were out again.
 A melee on the touchline involving every man on the field bar the budding UN peacekeeper Pierre Schoeman ended with Ritchie becoming Scotland's first man in the bin and Thomas Gallo the Pumas' third.
 It was 14 versus 13 now.

 The whole thing was a mess.
 Fractious and fractured, a stop-start affair that Scotland dominated but struggled to take advantage of until Russell - who else - grubbered precisely for Redpath to run on and score his first international try.
-He added the conversion and the lead extended to sixteen points.
+He added the conversion and the lead extended to 16 points.

-They motored on from there.
+Scotland motored on from there.
 Hogg scored six minutes from the end and the wonderful Graham completed his hat-trick.

 The extras brought it to 52-22, the Pumas adding another try at the end through Ruiz.
 Scotland were down to 14 at the time, Tuipolotu being the last man to see yellow on day of yellow and red, but above all a day when Russell and Graham shone brightly.